 Louvre Museum Ticket Guide

-If you've only time for one museum when in Paris, then make it to the Louvre.
+If you have only time for one museum when in Paris, then make it to the Louvre.
 Lying on the Right Bank of the Seine in the 1st arrondissement, the Louvre is one of Paris's landmarks.
 It was home to the French monarchy until Louis XIV moved the royal household to the Palace of Versailles.
 A century later, the palace opened to the public as a museum.
-Today, it houses nearly 40,000 objects in its galleries, sweeping you from the Egyptians to the Greeks and on to the Romans, Renaissance and beyond.
+Today, it houses nearly 35,000 works of art in its galleries, sweeping you from the Egyptians to the Greeks and on to the Romans, Renaissance and beyond.
 As you browse this grandiose former royal palace, be sure to admire the world's most famous painting: Leonardo da Vinci's Mona Lisa.
 Read on to discover everything you need to know about Louvre ticket options and some tips on planning an enjoyable visit.

 Where to buy your Louvre Ticket?